Danziger/CarND-T1-P3-Behavioral-Cloning/WRITEUP.md

                   TOTAL PARAMS: 348219
         TOTAL TRAINABLE PARAMS: 348219 (100%)
     TOTAL NON-TRAINABLE PARAMS: 0 (0%)

+We can also visualize it in this diagram generated with Keras's `visualize_util`, althouth it contains a lower level of detail:

+![Architecture Diagram][image2]

 #### 3. Creation of the Training Set & Training Process